mgrahamjo/treaty/README.md

 # Treaty

-You can think of a Treaty as an ES2015 Promise with one key difference: you can resolve a promise with multiple arguments.
+You can think of a treaty as a Promise with one key difference: you can resolve a treaty with multiple arguments.

 ```javascript